waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 You then hit the "Enter" key on your keyboard to execute the query script.

-The program "osm3s_query" will look for what you asked it for in you database, then answers you on your terminal.
+The program "osm3s_query" will look for what you asked it for in your database, then answers you on your terminal.
 This script will output almost 700 lines to your terminal which you can use your "pager" to see one screen-full at a time as: